Welcome to the practical, hands-on guide on how to grow a church youth group!

 Our young people love it!
 All of those phrases we so casually throw out suddenly had meaning.
 The Bible started making sense and they could see clearly God’s plan for salvation with their own eyes.

-If you’re serious about creating young disciples who take God at His Word and apply it to their lives then small groups is definitely the way to do it.
+If you’re serious about creating young disciples who take God at His Word and apply it to their lives then small groups are definitely the way to do it.

 3. Give them opportunities to serve (mobilize)